ktp-forked-repos/js-algorithms-data-structures/data-structures/queue/Readme.md

 - Queue is useful in CPU scheduling, Disk Scheduling.
 When multiple processes require CPU at the same time, various CPU scheduling algorithms are used which are implemented using Queue data structure.

-- When data is transferred asynchronously between two processes.Queue is used for synchronization.
+- When data is transferred asynchronously between two processes.
+Queue is used for synchronization.
-Examples : IO Buffers, pipes, file IO, etc.
+Examples: IO Buffers, pipes, file IO, etc.

 - In print spooling, documents are loaded into a buffer and then the printer pulls them off the buffer at its own rate.
 Spooling also lets you place a number of print jobs on a queue instead of waiting for each one to finish before specifying the next one.

-- Breadth First search in a Graph .It is an algorithm for traversing or searching graph data structures.It starts at some arbitrary node of a graph and explores the neighbor nodes first, before moving to the next level neighbors.
+- Breadth First search in a Graph.
+It is an algorithm for traversing or searching graph data structures.It starts at some arbitrary node of a graph and explores the neighbor nodes first, before moving to the next level neighbors.

 - Handling of interrupts in real-time systems.
 The interrupts are handled in the same order as they arrive,